TiffWid/BTT_Salicylic_Acid/README.md

 **Address the following:**

 * What are some of the limitations of your model?
-  - EfficientNetb0 takes around 2 hours to train, making iteration and hyperparameter tuning slow
+  - EfficientNetb0 takes around 2 hours to run, making iteration and hyperparameter tuning slow
   - SVMs generally work better for small-medium sized datasets and don’t scale as well for large datasets as they can be computationally expensive
 * What would you do differently with more time/resources?
   - We could experiment with techniques such as transfer learning and data augmentation to further improve model robustness and better address possible class imbalances (as some skin conditions have fewer training samples)